 The impact of dangerous and illegal levels of air pollution on the health of millions of people across the country, including those most vulnerable in our communities, worries me greatly.
 People living in the most deprived areas with the most toxic air suffer disproportionately greater ill health.
 I believe inaction has allowed catastrophic levels of air pollution to build up nationwide.
 In 2016, a report by the Royal College of Physicians found that 40,000 deaths are attributable to air pollution in the UK every year.
 It saddens me to see such little change on this issue 10 years after the death of Ella Kissi-Debrah, the first person to have air pollution marked as the cause of death.

-What worries me, even more, is that the current Prime Minister and leader of the Conservative Party do not take the climate crisis seriously at all, and even verges on climate-denying with some of her government’s statements.
+What worries me, even more, is the effects of slow reaction the old Conservative Party took, not taking the climate crisis seriously at all, to the point of even verging on climate-denial with some of their government’s statements.
 The current plans by the Government are wholly inadequate and are removing climate policy, not putting it in place.

 However, Labour is deeply committed to this issue.
 Labour nor I will shrink away from the hard task ahead like the Conservatives, but instead, tackle it face-on in the serious and committed manner a crisis like this requires.
 We will lead this country’s green transition to protect our planet for future generations, unlock new and exciting industries and create secure jobs in our new green economy.

 Green policy must be designed effectively so we can ease the inevitable disruptive change that comes with this transition, ensuring people and places are protected and supported through it.
 This should include a truly nationwide charging network for electric vehicles (EVs), new gigafactories leveraging private sector investment and creating thousands of British jobs, as well as interest-free loans for new and used EVs to those on low and middle incomes.
-We need clear and consistent climate leadership, but we are not getting it.
+We need clear and consistent climate leadership.

-Whilst fighting hard to bring about the national scale changes we need, on a local level I am keen to work with the two other MPs that represent Brighton, Lloyd Russel-Moyle and Caroline Lucas, the council and other key stakeholders to ensure that we are doing all we can as a community to contribute to the necessary changes required to help meet our targets, including recycling rates and sustainable transport.
+On a local level I am keen to work with the other MPs that represent Brighton, inlcuding Sian Berry of the Green Party, the council and other key stakeholders to ensure that we are doing all we can as a community to contribute to the necessary changes required to help meet our targets, including recycling rates and sustainable transport.

 I’ve been doing my best to walk the talk on all this too – I haven’t had a car for a number of years now and I make sure I choose renewable energy suppliers.
 And I’ve switched to 100% electric for my home which comes from ultra-low carbon sources.
 I’m still saving for solar for my roof!